-We talked to experienced baker Susan Reid, food editor of Sift Magazine, for her expert tips.
+We talked to experienced baker Susan Reid, the former food editor of Sift Magazine, for her expert tips.
 She likes to approach mailing a box of cookies like she's the cookie herself.
 "You have to mentally take the trip along with your food and imagine how it's going to get there," she says.
 "Mentally shake it in a box up and down 15 times and open the box.
 That's what you just gave someone."
 To avoid sending out a big batch of crumbs, keep reading for Reid's simple tips.

 1. Bake Tough Cookies

 Forget about fragile cookies like thins, snaps and meringues — they just aren't good candidates for shipping.
 Instead, choose sturdy cookies that are more likely to survive the trip intact.
 "You always want something that's a good keeper or something that ages well, and those tend to be on the drier side.
 A gingersnap, any kind of shortbread, biscotti, things with booze in them," Reid says.
 "Those always taste better."
 She also suggests sandwich cookies with fillings, especially if you can gild them and dip them in chocolate.